- Director, Rainbow Center for Pediatric Ethics, UH Cleveland Medical Center

-Jonathan M. Fanaroff, MD, JD, FAAP, is a neonatologist in the Division of Neonatology, Co-Director of the Neonatal Intensive Care Unit and Director of the Rainbow Center for Pediatric Ethics at University Hospitals Rainbow Babies & Children's Hospital.
-He also practices at UH Parma Medical Center, Parma, Ohio and Southwest General Health Center, a UH partner hospital in Middleburg Heights, Ohio.
-He is Associate Professor, Pediatrics, Case Western Reserve University School of Medicine.
+Jonathan M. Fanaroff, MD, JD, FAAP, is a neonatologist in the Division of Neonatology and Director of the Rainbow Center for Pediatric Ethics at University Hospitals Rainbow Babies & Children’s Hospital.
+He is a Professor of Pediatrics, Case Western Reserve University School of Medicine.

 Dr. Fanaroff is board certified in pediatrics and neonatal-perinatal medicine and is also certified in neonatal resuscitation.
 His special interests are high-risk neonates and ethical and legal issues in their treatment.

-A native of Cleveland, Ohio, Dr. Fanaroff completed his undergraduate studies at Tufts University, Medford, Mass.
+A native of Cleveland, Dr. Fanaroff completed his undergraduate studies at Tufts University, Medford, Massachusetts.
 He earned his medical degree from Case Western Reserve University School of Medicine with a concentration in bioethics and elected membership to Alpha Omega Alpha honor society.
-He also holds a law degree from the University of Virginia School of Law in Charlottesville, Va.
+He also holds a law degree from the University of Virginia School of Law in Charlottesville, Virginia.

-Dr. Fanaroff completed a pediatric residency at UH Rainbow Babies & Children's Hospital and an ethics fellowship at MacLean Center for Clinical Medical Ethics, University of Chicago, Chicago, Ill.
-He completed his postgraduate training with a fellowship in neonatology at UH Rainbow Babies & Children's Hospital as a William Randolph Hearst Neonatal Fellow.
+Dr. Fanaroff completed a pediatric residency at UH Rainbow Babies & Children’s Hospital and an ethics fellowship at MacLean Center for Clinical Medical Ethics, University of Chicago.
+He completed his postgraduate training with a fellowship in neonatology at UH Rainbow Babies & Children’s Hospital as a William Randolph Hearst Neonatal Fellow.

-Dr. Fanaroff has nearly four dozen publications to his credit, including papers in medical journals, abstracts and invited papers.
-He serves on the editorial board of Risk Management and ISRN Critical Care and is a reviewer for numerous professional journals, including Pediatrics, Journal of Pediatrics, Journal of Perinatology and Pediatric Research.
+Dr. Fanaroff has over 80 publications to his credit, including papers in medical journals, book chapters, abstracts and invited papers.
+He is a co-editor of two books, Care of the High Risk Neonate and Neonatology at a Glance.
+He served on the editorial board of Risk Management and ISRN Critical Care and is a reviewer for numerous professional journals, including Pediatrics, Journal of Pediatrics, Journal of Perinatology and Pediatric Research.
 A frequent invited speaker, he has presented on neonatal medicine and ethics to local, regional, national and international pediatric medicine and nursing conferences.

-He is a Fellow of the American Academy of Pediatrics (AAP) and the American College of Legal Medicine and a member of the Society for Pediatric Research, the Northeast Ohio Regional Pediatric Ethics Consortium and the Northeast Ohio Neonatology Group.
-He was named to the Best Doctors list in 2013 and 2014.
+He is a Fellow of the American Academy of Pediatrics (AAP) where he chaired the Committee on Medical Liability and Risk Management.
+He is also a Fellow of the American College of Legal Medicine and a member of the Society for Pediatric Research.
+He has been named to the Best Doctors list every year since 2013.